ThirdAILabs/neuraldb-enterprise/install/README.md

-# NeuralDB Enterprise for On-Prem Cluster
+# Install NeuralDB Enterprise on Any Cluster

 Launch NeuralDB Enterprise on your own cluster in minutes.